 Current Research and Scholarly Interests

-Current research focuses on understanding how to implement real time patient- or family-centered healthcare cost transparency in the acute care setting and how this transparency effects patient and system-level outcomes.
+Understanding how to implement real time patient-centered healthcare cost transparency in the acute care setting and how this transparency effects patient and system-level outcomes.

 Target Based Care: An Intervention to Reduce Variation in Postoperative Length of Stay.